renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/air-gap.md

-In an air-gapped environment it is your responsibility to update the Trivy databases on a regular basis, so that the scanner can detect recently-identified vulnerabilities.
+In an air-gapped environment it is your responsibility to update the Vul databases on a regular basis, so that the scanner can detect recently-identified vulnerabilities.

-### Run Trivy with the specific flags.
+### Run Vul with the specific flags.
-In an air-gapped environment, you have to specify `--skip-db-update` and `--skip-java-db-update`[^1] so that Trivy doesn't attempt to download the latest database files.
+In an air-gapped environment, you have to specify `--skip-db-update` and `--skip-java-db-update`[^1] so that Vul doesn't attempt to download the latest database files.
-In addition, if you want to scan `pom.xml` dependencies, you need to specify `--offline-scan` since Trivy tries to issue API requests for scanning Java applications by default.
+In addition, if you want to scan `pom.xml` dependencies, you need to specify `--offline-scan` since Vul tries to issue API requests for scanning Java applications by default.

 ```
 $ vul image --skip-db-update --skip-java-db-update --offline-scan alpine:3.12